 Self-Realization Fellowship Center founded by Paramahansa

 Yogananda.
-It is located on the top of a cliff
+It is located on the top of a cliff in

-overlooking the Pacific Ocean.
+Encinitas overlooking the Pacific Ocean.

 I parked along the street and walked in through the side entrance.
 The main building was to the left and to the right were beautiful lush terraced gardens leading to an overlook.
 The gardens had a stream running through and the slopes were planted in coleus and begonias, ferns and dichondra grass.
 Benches were spaced at intervals for rest and reflection.
 I thoroughly enjoyed my time walking through the garden, sitting down occasionally.